Nandostream11/Nandostream11.github.io/_posts/2025-04-25-quadrupedal-robot.md

 {%
   include embed/youtube.html id='Hp6pkhH9xcw'
 %}
+The Github Repo can be found here: [Quadrupedal-Robot-Jack](https://github.com/Nandostream11/Quadrupedal-Robot-Jack/tree/main) \

 Research Directions:
 - Investigate Reinforcement Learning for adaptive gait control based on terrain type and using other techniques on the to-do list.